opentensor/developer-docs/docs/subnets/register-validate-mine.md

 To participate as a subnet validator or subnet miner, you must register first.
 Registration means registering your keys with your preferred subnet and purchasing a UID slot in that subnet.

-:::tip No need to create a subnet
-You **do not** have to create a subnet to mine or validate on the Bittensor network.
+:::tip No need to create a subnet to mine or validate You **do not** have to create a subnet to mine or validate on the Bittensor network.
 See the [Checklist for Validating and Mining](./checklist-for-validating-mining.md) for information on mining and validating on Bittensor.
 :::